mybasementcloud/bash_4_Check_Point_scripts/README.md

 - _fixes - script based changes and updates to address problems, bugs, issues, ideas, and format.
 Can be used relative to the closest date template to fix scripts built with older templates.
 - _sub-scripts - sub-ordinate scripts called by the version vXX.YY.ZZ level template based scripts for common operations
 - _template - templates for bash scripts, may include some canned plumbing
+- _tools - tools folder with expected tools at the expected versions.
+All sources subject to inlcuded limitations and rights
 - Common - general use scripts
 - Config - Configuration capture for Gaia (might work on SPLAT and Linux, not tested on those)
 - GAIA - scripts to automatically update GAIA extensions from Check Point (e.g. GAIA REST API) using the tgz file provided and placed on a known tftp host, then downloading an comparing to last installed package.
 - GW - Gateway systems
 - Health_Check - System Health Check Script as provided in sk121447, including example of how to collect the generated files into a dump file location
 - MDM - Multi-Domain Management Server systems
+- MGMT - Common Security Management scripts
 - Patch_HotFix - scripts that fix things
 - Session_Cleanup - Example of how to execute a session clean-up script to remove dead, zerolock sessions that might accumulate in API enabled R8X management systems, with version 2018-11-21-1055CST using API script template so full access to CLI configuration of mgmt_cli authentication and access parameters run with --help to get CLI help; MDM specific scripts were removed, so use the -d <domain> parameter to identify the domain.
 - SmartEvent - SmartEvent related scripts for common operations, e.g. backup SmartEvent index and database files